amizz/foodbear-api/README.md

 npm run dev:watch #auto reload
 ```

-> We will not be running the app on docker due to poor performance when reloading/restarting app in Windows..
+> We will not be running the app on Docker due to poor performance when reloading/restarting app in Docker Windows.
+Only db and other services will be on Docker.

 ## Testing
 1. Running test